 - Continued monitoring and evaluating the success of our multi-phase solar drip irrigation project in Benin; added training and introduction of new seed varieties;

-- Began design and installation of solar electric systems for 5 additional health centers in Rwanda to be completed in January 2009;
+- Began design and installation of solar electric systems for five additional health centers in Rwanda to be completed in January 2009;

-- Completed assessments and site planning for the electrification of 10 health clinics in Haiti, 6 clinics in Rwanda and 1 clinic in Burundi; and
+- Completed assessments and site planning for the electrification of 10 health clinics in Haiti, 6 clinics in Rwanda and one clinic in Burundi; and

 - Began preparations for the “whole village” electrification of two villages in Benin; this phase will supply power for drinking water wells, home and street lighting, schools, health clinics, and microenterprise centers.